 23 000 sqm

-Located on the prominent corner of Flinders and Spencer Streets, Hyatt Centric hotel offers boutique accommodation in Melbourne’s CBD that celebrates the city’s cultural identity, taking inspiration from the surrounding laneway network and heritage masonry buildings.
+Located near the prominent corner of Flinders and Spencer Streets, Hyatt Centric hotel offers boutique accommodation in Melbourne’s CBD that celebrates the city’s cultural identity, taking inspiration from the surrounding laneway network and heritage masonry buildings.
 The hotel’s Downie Street entrance is reactivated in the spirit of Melbourne’s iconic laneways, creating a discreet entrance into the hotel.

 The façade has an elegant, curved expression addressing east and west aspects.
 This subtle curvature creates a clear and fluent landmark on the skyline along the nearby southwestern edge of the Hoddle Grid.